Meeting Rooms FAQs

 • Study room use is scheduled in blocks of 15 minutes for up to 2 hours per day.

-• Patrons must check in on the digital door panel before using a study room
+• Patrons must check in, either on the digital door panel or at the desk, before using a study room

 • Note: If patron does not arrive and check in within the first fifteen minutes of the reservation, the reservation may be re-assigned or canceled.